 The Domesday Book was a survey of the land and resources held and owned in England in 1086 which was commissioned by William the Conqueror, its purpose was to decide the extent of how much tax could be raised.

 William the Conqueror sent out officials to every town, city, and village in England to compile a more detailed and accurate record of people’s land and wealth than was already available.
 New information was written down carefully and copied into the Domesday Book, the officials working for King William also checked to make sure that information already obtained was accurate and up-to-date.

-“An entry made about the Domesday book in the Anglo-Saxon Chronicle’s which were written by English monks states that “he had everything investigated so thoroughly that there was not one single yard of land nor one cow or pig that was left out”
+“An entry made about the Domesday book in the Anglo-Saxon Chronicle which was written by English monks states that “he had everything investigated so thoroughly that there was not one single yard of land nor one cow or pig that was left out”

-All the peoples of England whether they were rich or poor were shocked by this intrusion into their lives in such detail, and enquiries being made into their landholdings by a hostile invading king, people likened it to having their souls looked into on judgement Day so they decided to call it the Domesday book.
+All the peoples of England whether they were rich or poor were shocked by this intrusion into their lives in such detail, and inquiries being made into their landholdings by a hostile invading king, people likened it to having their souls looked into on judgment Day so they decided to call it the Domesday book.